Software-Solutions-Australia/Hypetrigger-Companion/README.md

 * Assign any key to use as a trigger key using the task tray menu.

-* Change marker (OSD) position to meet your needs from the settings.
+* Change marker (OSD) position from the settings to meet your needs.

 * Installer includes a Hypetrigger config file and Tensorflow data.